 You start the day with a steep climb to the Boredale Hause mountain pass and past the Angle Tarn lake.
 You walk around The Knott fell and take the High Street, an old Roman Road to reach the highest point of the walking route of the day - Kidsty Pike (739m).
 A great view across the Lake District, the Eden Valley, and the Pennine Mountains will reveal itself.
 You will continue towards the Haweswater Reservoir and from there to the Burnbanks settlement.
 From there, you bid farewell to the Lake District Mountains and feast your eyes on the green farmland of the Eden Valley as you walk to the village of Shap.

 Day 7: Walk to Kirkby Stephen (33km)

-You have now reached a more flat stage of the independent walking tour without steep climbs and descents.
+You have now reached a more flat stage of the self-guided Coast to Coast walking tour without steep climbs and descents.
 You will come across multiple prehistoric sites, ancient settlements, pastures, and limestone crags.
 You will walk through the isolated hamlet of Oddendale and pass the granite boulders formed by the Ice Age glaciers.
 You reach the market town Kirkby Stephen via Smardale Bridge.